realA10001986/Time-Circuits-Display/README.md

 - a *last time departed* is only saved when programmed through the keypad menu, but not if the result of a time travel.
 - *present time* is always reset to actual present time upon power-up/reboot.

-If you want your device to display exactly the same after a power loss, choose persistent (and disable [Time-cycling](#time-cycling)). _Note that 'persistent time travels' require an SD card and the option **_Save secondary settings on SD_** to be checked as well._
+If you want your device to display exactly the same after a power loss, choose persistent (and disable [Time-cycling](#time-cycling)).

 If you want to display your favorite *destination time* and *last time departed* upon power-up, and not have time travels overwrite them, choose "non-persistent", and program your times through the [keypad menu](#how-to-program-datestimes-for-the-destination-and-last-time-departed-displays) (and disable [Time-cycling](#time-cycling)).
 Later time travels will, of course, change what is displayed, but not overwrite your times in storage.
 To bring back your stored times to the displays, type 998 followed by ENTER.